bigfatpanda-training/pandas-practical-python-primer/level-0/vagrant.md

 class.
 This allows us to focus on Python rather than the various environment differences.

+Also, most of the time, Python applications are deployed onto Linux servers.
+Practicing with a Linux system will better prepare you for your full-time Python employment. ;)

 ## Prereqs
 For our purposes, you must have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed on your